your-ko/link-validator/README.md

 **GitHub Enterprise**: Requires `CORP_URL` and `CORP_PAT`.
 The PAT needs read access to repositories referenced in your documentation.

 **IGNORED_DOMAINS**: You might have some resources in your network behind additional authentication, for example OKTA or LDAP.
-At the moment, link-validator doesn't support such authentication, so any 401 are treated as a success.
+At the moment, link-validator doesn't support such authentication, so any 401 responses are treated as a success.
-So if you have such resources you can explicitly list them in this variable, so you know they are not validated.
+If you have such resources, you can explicitly list them in this variable so you know they are not validated.

-Also, this option is useful when you have some resources simply not accessible from GitHub runners due to network limitation.
+This option is also useful when you have resources that are simply not accessible from GitHub runners due to network limitations.

 ## Implementation Details